sorbet/sorbet/website/blog/2019-05-16-State-of-Sorbet-May-2019.md

 ### Supporting the existing Ruby ecosystem

 Sorbet will support all of the [types](https://www.youtube.com/watch?v=cmOt9HhszCI&feature=youtu.be&t=2148) [that](https://www.youtube.com/watch?v=cmOt9HhszCI&feature=youtu.be&t=2148) [Matz announced](https://www.youtube.com/watch?v=cmOt9HhszCI&feature=youtu.be&t=2148) for the Ruby 3 release.
-We’re working with Matz and the Ruby core team to understand their goals with types in Ruby 3 and share what we’ve learned so far.
+In fact, we’re part of the working group (with Matz and the Ruby core team) that is collaborating on the goals and design of Ruby 3 types; and we've been sharing everything we’ve learned from Sorbet.

 Coinbase has built [sorbet-typed](https://github.com/sorbet/sorbet-typed/), a central repository for sharing type definitions for existing Ruby gems.
 This enables types for the existing ecosystem of gems we all rely on.